vibeus/vibe-website/content/blog/essential-tools-to-boost-remote-employee-engagement/index.md

 [Fluvid](https://fluvid.com/) is a tool for innovatively recording your screen.
 It’s installed as a chrome extension, at which point you can choose a recording mode: screen and cam, screen only, and cam only.

-You can interact while recording, including drawing on your screen, highlighting with various colors, or changing your webcam's location and size.
+You can interact while recording, including drawing on your screen, highlighting with various colors, or changing your webcam’s location and size.

 After recording, Fluvid enables you to manage, edit, and share videos from your dashboard.
 Screen recording has never been more interactive or customized.
 Fluvid is perfect for managing remote employees by increasing creativity, collaboration, and productivity.

 {{< common/srcset "image-3.jpg" "Remote employees have freedom to work where their focus is better." >}}